gewarren/csharpstandard/standard/conversions.md

 Anonymous functions and method groups do not have types in and of themselves, but they may be implicitly converted to delegate types.
 Additionally, some lambda expressions may be implicitly converted to expression tree types.
 Anonymous function conversions are described in more detail in [§10.7](conversions.md#107-anonymous-function-conversions) and method group conversions in [§10.8](conversions.md#108-method-group-conversions).

+### §imp-typed-out-var Implicitly-typed out variables

+There is a conversion from an implicitly-typed out variable ([§11.6.2](expressions.md#1162-argument-lists)) to every type.

 ## 10.3 Explicit conversions

 ### 10.3.1 General